Stroke Treatment Outcomes at NYU Langone

 The only treatment approved by the U.S. Food and Drug Administration (FDA) for acute ischemic stroke, which blocks blood flow to the brain, is a medication called alteplase.

 Time to Treatment with Alteplase

 For every minute the brain is deprived of blood due to a blockage, 2 million brain cells are lost.
-Therefore, it is best for patients to receive alteplase as quickly as possible—ideally less than 60 minutes after arriving at the emergency room.
+Therefore, it is best for patients to receive alteplase, also known as tissue plasminogen activator (tPA), as quickly as possible—ideally less than 60 minutes after arriving at the emergency room.
 The average time to treatment for patients at NYU Langone is 36 minutes, which is significantly faster than the city and state averages.